jecikpo/Tutorial-Sway-UniswapV2/PART-1-Pair.md

 ### swap Method
 `swap()` is the core functionality of our pool contract.
 It's calculations of the "in" amounts is the same as in UniswapV2.
 It has the following features:
-- it expects the "in" tokens are already transfered to the contract before calling the method.
-The user specifies the amount "out" and the amount "in" is calculated based on that, hence the user is expected to transfer the correct amount or the swap will either fail if it is lower, or the swap succeds, but the excess stays at the pool to the benefit of all LPs.
+- it expects that the "in" tokens are already transfered to the contract before calling the method.
+The user specifies the amount "out" and the amount "in" is calculated based on that, hence the user is expected to transfer the correct amount or the swap will either fail if it is lower, or it succeeds, but the excess stays at the pool to the benefit of all LPs.
 - the "out" tokens can be transfered to a specified address.
 - we will skip for now the callback functionality.